askfrsltn/skills_profile_dashboard/README.md

 ___

 ## 6. VERSION CONTROL
-Gitpod was used for this project, about 75 commits were done through the course of application developemnt.
+Cloud based GitHub and Gitpod applications were used for this project.
+About 85 commits were done through the course of application developemnt.

 ___
 ## 7. DEPLOYMENT